NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 Polymorphism is the biggest word, but it is not that hard a concept.
 Particularly if you understand inheritance and abstraction.

 Poly means many and morph means form.
 So, polymorphism means many forms.
-It is the ability of different classes to implement the same methods to perform different behaviors.
+It is the ability of different classes to implement the same methods to perform different behaviours.
 For example, a Bird and an Airplane class can both implement a `fly` method.
 They both will fly very differently (different forms) but thanks to abstraction, we can handle these types uniformly.

 In general, we can achieve polymorphism through the inheritance of abstract and concrete classes (for example, we can write a function to make an animal speak that will work with both cats and dogs) and through the inheritance of interfaces (for example, we can write a function that will work with any object that has a `speak` method, regardless of type).
 Whenever we achieve polymorphism through some form of inheritance, it is usually called _subclass_ **polymorphism**.